 This is an open invitation to participate in a truly life-changing activity: Bible Study.
 Sea Trail currently has 3 Bible study groups: Monday at 12:30 for ladies and 2 groups meeting separately on Tuesday at 7:00 PM for men and women.
 We use study guides to lead us through our readings and discussion.
 No previous experience is required!
 The Lord says, “I will guide you along the best pathway for your life.
 I will advise you and watch over you.”
 Psalm 32:8.
 We invite you to contact either Anne Giordano 910-579-8601 or Gloria Wimmer 910-579-1424 for more information.

 The Chapel on the Green was dedicated in 1996 by the Prayer Support Circle.
 It is a place to pray, meditate or simply find a sense of peace in times of stress.
-The doors are always open from 9:00 AM to 6:00 PM.
-Property owners with their access card may also access the Chapel additional hours from 7:00 to 9:00 AM and 6:00 to 9:00 PM.
+The doors are always open from 9:00 AM to 5:00 PM.
+Property owners with their access card may also access the Chapel additional hours from 5:00 to 7:00 PM.
 The Chapel is available to residents for small weddings (capacity about 30), commemorations or memorials.
 The committee coordinates the use of the Chapel to ensure the guidelines are followed.

 Next to the Chapel we also have a Memorial Garden which was established in 2000.
 Names of deceased Sea Trail residents are etched in bricks to form a walkway through the lovely garden surrounded by beautiful nature and benches for quiet meditation.
 Bricks for the Memorial Garden can be secured for a small engraving fee.
 We obtain the engraved bricks and facilitate a brick-laying, when requested.
 Please contact Kathleen Barthelme at 910-579-1450 or firstname.lastname@example.org for further information.